joelouthan/theologic.us/content/posts/prayers/2020-08-18-am_prayers.md

 ---
 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

+Isaiah 56:6
+“And the foreigners who join themselves to the LORD, to minister to him, to love the name of the LORD, and to be his servants, everyone who keeps the Sabbath and does not profane it, and holds fast my covenant—

 ## Pray for Sarah and her friends